Gateways provides therapy services for children with developmental delay, autism spectrum disorder or a diagnosed disability, and their families.

 Lego Mates Group Program (8-12 year olds)

-A fun social thinking group program for children in the Geelong and Werribee areas.
+A fun social thinking group program for children.

 ‘Lego Mates’ is a new small group program that we have recently introduced, based on the LEGO therapy model, play therapy models and social thinking models to promote children’s social interaction and learning.